Emrek-stack/Pantokrator.MongoRepository/README.md

 # How to use Pantokrator Mongo Repository

 ### IOC Registration
-Firstly we have to register our UnitOfWork and Repositories with connectionstrig.
+Firstly we have to register our UnitOfWork and Repositories with Connection String.

 ```cs
 services.AddScoped<IUnitOfWork>(provider =>